The 26 Golden Rules of Running

 A lot of people make running nutrition overly complex.
 To be well-fuelled before a run, you need to eat some carbs.
 It’s that simple.

-Now, there are some reasons that runners might neglect carbs.
-Going to a long, slow, carb-fasted run encourages your body to become more efficient at burning fat for fuel – which may be useful for endurance athletes.
-But when you do this, be aware that your performance will be compromised due to that lack of carbs.
+Going on a long, slow, carb-fastedย run encourages your body to become more efficient at burning fat for fuel, which may be helpful for endurance athletes.
+But when you do this, be aware that your performance will be compromised due to the lack of carbs.

-But diets aside, most runners simply want to perform their best when they go for a run – after all, if you’re not able to run your best due to a lack of fuel, you’re not going to be making any performance gains.
+But diets aside, most runners want to perform their best when they go for a run – after all, if you’re not able to run your best due to a lack of fuel, you’re not going to be making any performance gains.

-Rule #19: Consistency Is The Key To Long Term Success
+Rule #19: Consistency Is The Key To Long-Term Success

 When it comes to achieving your running goals, there are no shortcuts or life hacks that really deliver.
-Anyone who has attempted a half marathon or marathon without properly training for it will testify to that.
+Anyone who has attempted a half-marathon or marathon without properly training for it will testify to that.

 The main principle I’ve found that overrides all others when it comes to running is consistency.
+By consistency, I don’t mean following the same workout routine ad nauseam.
+I mean, consistently showing up to train.

 Consistently thinking about how to reach your new running goals.